shirazkn/shirazkn.github.io/content/posts/balls.md

 where by 'sphere' and 'cube' we really mean hypersphere and hypercube, which are their corresponding higher dimensional analogues.
 Finally, we try to *squeeze in* a new <span>orange sphere</span> at the centre.
 The entire configuration fits snugly inside the bigger green cube, and the maroon/pink spheres are in some sense 'tightly packed' inside the green cube.
 The figure above is for dimension $2$.

 **Some Observations:**
 Let's say we are in some higher dimension, $n$.
-If this feels like unfamiliar territory, we can think of these as $2$-balls and $\infty$-balls, so we have all the machinery needed to be able to think about these high-dimensional objects at some capacity.
+If this feels like unfamiliar territory, we can think of these as $2$-balls and $\infty$-balls, so we have all the machinery needed to be able to think about these objects at some capacity.
 For example, we know the following:

-1. From the origin, we can travel exactly $1$ unit along any axis to reach the cube
+1. From the origin, we can travel exactly $1$ unit along any axis to reach the inner cube
 2. The radii of the spheres at the corners is $1$
-3. The corners of the cube are $\sqrt n$ away from the origin, in terms of the [Euclidean distance](/posts/norms_metrics) (or by a repeated application of [the Pythagoras theorem](/posts/pythagoras))
+3. The corners of the inner cube are $\sqrt n$ away from the origin, in terms of the [Euclidean distance](/posts/norms_metrics) (or by a repeated application of [the Pythagoras theorem](/posts/pythagoras))

-When $n\gg1$, the corners of the cube are extremely ($\sqrt n$) far from the origin, whereas the faces are still $1$ unit away.
+When $n\gg1$, the corners of the inner cube are extremely ($\sqrt n$) far from the origin, whereas its faces are still $1$ unit away.
 People often phrase this as
 "<span class=accented>higher dimensional cubes are spiky</span>".
 Here are some weirder facts:

 4. The spheres at the corners still have radius $1$